-I am just back from a momentous three weeks in Cali, Colombia.
+I am just back from a momentous three weeks at a street art festival in Cali, Colombia.
 Cali is a town which moves to the beat of Salsa, it’s everywhere and the people of Cali will begin to dance at the drop of a hat.
 Despite it’s troubled recent history of paramilitary guerrilla wars and drug cartels the people of Cali seem full of joy and optimism.

 Selected to represent the UK in the international Biennale

 I was lucky enough to be selected as one of the international artists for the 2nd Biennale of Murals and Pubic Art in the city of Cali.
 67 Colombian Artists and 31 International Artists descended on the city to paint, mosaic and stencil the walls, each artist or team designing and completing their own piece.

 An artwork for Reconciliation